hubleto/project/README.md

 If you want to contribute to Hubleto core development, you need to do some more steps.
 You will need to download & install:

   * `hubleto/framework` - the backend framework used by Hubleto ERP
-  * `hubleto/main` - the complete Hubleto ERP platform
+  * `hubleto/main` - the layer implementing ERP functionality on top of the framework
   * `@hubleto/react-ui` - the React-based frontend library used by Hubleto ERP
   * `hubleto/project` - contents of the development folder